191 Journalism Success: Thriving as a Major (Roche, Fox, Tuttle, Kyle, Carey)

 This course will introduce students to the traditions and expectations of the Journalism Program, as well as resources and opportunities that will help them as they move through the major.
 Through workshops and exercises, students will meet faculty, get to know campus media and career services staff, learn about the writing and academic expectations of the program.
 Open to first-year Journalism students, as well as SBS Exploratory Track students.
 Transfer students or newly declared Journalism majors above sophomore level may request an override from the department.

 Introduction to Journalism is a survey class that covers the basic principles and practices of contemporary journalism.
-By studying fundamentals like truth telling, fact checking, the First Amendment, diversity, the watchdog role of the press and public engagement, students will explore the role of the journalist in a democratic society.
-Students will also assess changes in the production, distribution and consumption of journalism through new technologies.
-Students will examine case studies across the media, and learn how different audiences, media and perspectives affect the news.
+By studying fundamentals like truth telling, fact checking, the First Amendment, diversity, being a watchdog to the powerful and public engagement, students will explore the best of what journalists do in a democratic society.
+Students will also assess changes in the production, distribution, and consumption of journalism as new technologies are introduced to newsrooms.
+Toward the end of the semester, students look at case studies across the media and learn how different audiences, mediums, and perspectives affect the news.

 225 Readings in Journalism (Sibii, McBride, Blais)

 Throughout this course, students will read works from journalists from a variety of genres to gain insight on how they gathered and reported news and information.
 From the drama of covering the 9/11 terrorist attacks, to covering Hillary Clinton and Barack Obama's historic Presidential race and the development of an entirely different type of journalism online in the form of blogging, students will examine the techniques and ethical mores utilized by those who gather, write, broadcast and post information.